casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

   application-name: app-built-in
 ```

 In addition, you need to configure Gateway Routing.
-For yaml:
+For YAML:

 ```yaml
 spring: